pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 )
 ```

-which suggests that the model over weights the impact of low sentiment and low intention score particularly and the frailty term compensates by adding a reduction in the rate of multiplicative increase in the hazard term.
+The above heatmap suggests that the model over weights the impact of low sentiment and low intention score particularly.
+The frailty term(s) compensate by adding a reduction in the rate of the multiplicative increase in the hazard term.
 There is a general pattern that the model overweights the risk which is "corrected" downwards by the frailty terms.
 This makes a kind of sense as it's a little strange to see such low sentiment coupled with no intent to quit.
 Indicating that the respondent's answers might not reflect their considered opinion.
 The effect is similarly pronounced where intention to quit is higher, which also makes sense in this context too.

 +++